BestTimesToVisit.com Logo

 MBTA Commuter Rail

-This is your best bet for getting between Boston and its surrounding towns and cities, from the North Shore's Salem to the South Shore's Plymouth.
-It's a comfortable and efficient way to explore beyond the immediate city limits without a car.
+This is your best bet for getting from Boston to the charming towns and coastal areas outside the city, like Salem or Cape Cod (Hyannis).
+It's a comfortable and scenic way to explore beyond the immediate urban sprawl, especially if you're not renting a car.

 CapeFLYER

-A seasonal train service that runs from Boston to Cape Cod during the summer months, offering a relaxing alternative to driving.
-It's perfect for a day trip or a weekend getaway to the Cape.
+A seasonal train service that runs from Boston's South Station to Cape Cod during the summer months.
+It's a fantastic, stress-free alternative to driving the notoriously congested Route 3 and Sagamore Bridge.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.